 Since beard oil conditions and moisturizes hair follicles, adding a beard oil into your routine can promote stronger, healthier hair.

 Does it always help with hair growth?
-This would depend on whether dry skin and beard itch are causing stress to your follicles.
-If genetics are the root cause of hair growth problems, beard oil may not improve growth overall.
+This would depend on whether dry skin under the beard and beard itch are causing stress to your follicles.
+If genetics are the root cause of hair growth problems, beard oil may not improve growth overall unless using a beard growth oil.

 Is Honest Amish Beard Oil Good?